macdevopsyvr/macdevopsyvr.github.io/activities/index.md

 <p class="lead">

-If you have any suggestions or a wish list of sites to see while you're here, let us know!
+If you have any suggestions or a wish list of sights to see while you're here, let us know!

 </p>